NuSkooler/enigma-bbs/UPGRADE.md

 nvm alias default 6
 ```

+### ES6
+Newly written code will use ES6 and a lot of code has started the migration process.
+Of note is the `MenuModule` class.
+If you have created a mod that inherits from `MenuModule`, you will need to upgrade your class to ES6.

 ## Manual Database Upgrade
 A few upgrades need to be made to your SQLite databases: